How Did Dr. Seuss Die?

 In any case, we did some research on the question of Dr. Seuss's death, and the simple answer is: natural causes.
 That is, he wasn't hit by a bus or a trolley (or by oobleck) or anything like that.

-A more specific cause is hard to come by.
+A more specific cause is hard to come by, although the most likely scenario is that it's related to a persistent infection of his jawbone.
 The New York Times reported in its Dr. Seuss obituary:

 The exact cause of death was unclear, said Jerry Harrison, who oversees children's books for Random House, Mr. Geisel's longtime publishers.
 Mr. Harrison said the author had been suffering from an infection of his jawbone that had become acute in recent months.